gogoair/react-combo-select/README.md

 ### map

 If you want to display data from objects, use map!
 You need to define object with properties text and value.
 Text will be the one you display as a text, and value is returning in a onChange function as the first argument.
 If you want to return the whole object, put value=true (boolean).
-Default is `map={text: 'text', value: 'value'}`, which means you will have collection of objects, and on select value will be returned and text will be shown in select.
+Default is `map={{text: 'text', value: 'value'}}`, which means you will have collection of objects, and on select value will be returned and text will be shown in select.

 ```javascript
 let arrayWithObjects = [